-Professional Design of your Letterhead
+Professional Design FOR your Letterhead

 Strengthen your position in a competitive market by being recognized; because you always have the right design.

-Corporate Design / Corporate Identity
+Corporate Identity /

 Digitalization and globalization created an enormous dynamic business field with high competition.
 That is why it is more important than ever to implement a professional communication strategy to stand out among the competitors.
 An integral part is corporate identity.
 While the corporate identity describes the overall internal and external image of your company, corporate design dictates the visual appearance of your company through all communication channels: flyers, posters, business booklet, business cards, letterhead, and more.
 Corporate design is the foundation of a unique and consistent appearance and defines the principles how to design all required office equipment and documents.

 In contrast to business cards the letterhead must follow certain requirements in the external communication.
 These requirements also apply to all kinds of flyers, booklets and catalogues.
 In addition, a DIN standard should be followed when creating stationary.
 The standard DIN 5008 is not legally required, however it consists of a number of recommendations for the layout which are generally accepted.